Former NFL Player Tim Green Has A New Opponent — ALS

 "I don't want to wrap him up in a bubble," says Tim, "because where do you stop?"

 But there's a deeper, more complex reason behind Tim's support.
 Troy says his dad doesn't want the illness to be a burden on anyone.
-So Tim doesn't want Ty not to play, just because the game hurt him.
+So Tim doesn't want Ty not to play just because the game hurt him.

 Translating science into treatment